medleyjs/medley/docs/Routes.md

 <a id="async-await"></a>
 ## Async-Await / Promises

 Medley has a convenient feature for `async` functions.
-If an `async` function returns a value, it will be sent automatically.
+If an `async` function returns a value, that value will automatically be sent as the response body.

 ```js
 app.get('/', async (req, res) => {